Upchurch (musician)

-Ryan Edward Upchurch (born May 24, 1991), known professionally as Upchurch, Ryan Upchurch and formerly known as Upchurch The Redneck, is an American rapper, singer, songwriter, and comedian from Cheatham County, Tennessee, on the outskirts of Nashville, Tennessee.
+Ryan Edward Upchurch (born May 24, 1991), known as Upchurch, is an American rapper, singer-songwriter, and comedian from Cheatham County, on the outskirts of Nashville.
 Upchurch became popular primarily as a comedian, creating videos on various platforms to garner support and fans.
-He sold merchandise and coined the phrase “raise hell and eat cornbread."
-Originally considered a "country rapper," Ryan Upchurch has diversified into many genres including rap, rock, and country.
+He sold merchandise based on his song title "raise hell and eat cornbread".
+Originally considered a "country rapper", Ryan Upchurch has diversified into many genres such as rock/metal.

-Music career
+Career

 Upchurch began uploading videos to YouTube.
 He released an extended play, Cheatham County, in 2015, followed by a full-length album, Heart of America, in 2016.
 Both releases reached the top 30 of the Billboard Top Country Albums chart.
 Heart of America sold 1,300 copies in its first week of release.